microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ![lakehouse table import](/5-Power%20BI/assets/lakehouse%20table%20import.jpg)

-#### Note: If you prefer not to connect to the Lakehouse and instead wish to import the CSV file directly from your local computer, please follow the steps outlined below.
+<span style="color:green">*Note: If you prefer not to connect to the Lakehouse and instead wish to import the CSV file directly from your local computer, please follow the steps outlined below.
 It's important to be aware that local files may not always automatically assign column titles.
-In such instances, you can manually assign column titles within the Power Query Editor.
+In such instances, you can manually assign column titles within the Power Query Editor.*</span>

 ![import csv file](/5-Power%20BI/assets/PBI%20Desktop%20connect%20to%20CSV%20file.jpg)
 ![use first row as headers](/5-Power%20BI/assets/PQEditor%20use%20first%20row%20as%20headers.jpg)